ranjanistic/knotters/CONTRIBUTING.md

 Therefore, all user identifiable sensitive information and database models should be put in and related to `class User`, and other records/models which do not require such sensitive information to exist but only user to exist, should relate to `class Profile`.

+Also, there can be 4 kinds of users on our platform

+- User: A normal user (theme positive) Every user is of this kind for the first time
+- Mentor: A mentor user (theme active) A normal user can be promoted by any organization (which they are a part of) as mentor
+- Moderator: A moderator user (theme accent) A normal user can be promoted by any organization (which they are a part of) as moderator
+- Manager: An organisation account (theme vibrant) Can be converted after signing up as a normal user.
+Currently user is not allowed to convert themselves, see [#80](https://github.com/knottersbot/knotters/issues/80#issuecomment-1088610164).

+More details on the kind of users and their importance will be discussed later on.

 Apart from all this, other things like profile admiration, blocking, reporting, and relevant community related logic is contained and expected to be contained in this module only.

 #### [`projects/`](projects/)